flga/freetype-builds/README.md

 ### Static pre-built versions of the FreeType project and its dependencies.

 The master branch is merely a template, all the code is in the version branches.
-All the code is built automatically by [TravisCI](https://travis-ci.org/flga/freetype-builds).
+Builds are run automatically by [TravisCI](https://travis-ci.org/flga/freetype-builds).
 Headers and binaries are shipped as [Github Releases](https://github.com/flga/freetype-builds/releases).

 Every build produces 3 binaries, you should link against *one* of:
 * FreeType